lisbethmachado/lisbethmachado/README.md

 ## Goals
-As a passionate learner, I am excited and driven to launch a STEM career by constinueing to create and collaborate on dynamic web applicstions.
+As a passionate learner, I am excited and driven to launch a STEM career by continuing to create and collaborate on dynamic web applicstions.

 ## Contact
 email